vlandham/captain_z/out/captain_z.md

 #

-As Captain Zephyr was sneaking towards her boat, Captain Spears was already on his.
+As Captain Zephyr had been sneaking towards her boat, Captain Spears was already on his.
 Waiting for the signal like all the other pirates in the bay who had made a pact with the leader behind this sinister plan.

 He had put his boat, the Sea Breaker, far out in the waters, near the port's entrance.
 He hoped he would avoid most of the action.